Addiction Medicine Fellowship

 -addiction consultation and liaison service

-Away from work, you’ll find the city of Morgantown is one of the most diverse you’ll find within the heart of Appalachia.
+Away from work, you’ll find the city of Morgantown to be one of the most pleasantly diverse within Appalachia.
 Our beautiful region offers a high quality of life outside of work and studies.
 These include beautiful landscapes for outdoor activities and close proximity to larger metropolitan areas like Pittsburgh, Pennsylvania, Columbus, Ohio, and Washington D.C.

-WVU Medicine is the #1 healthcare system in our state, a state plagued with the opioid crisis.
-While we provide fellows with much-needed opportunities for professional growth, they will fill a great need for us and our community.
+WVU Medicine is the #1 healthcare system in our state, a state plagued by the opioid crisis.
+While we provide fellows with much-needed opportunities for training and professional growth, they will fill a great need for us and our community.